brenoAmodesto/aws_solutions_architect/EC2_Fundamentals/EC2_Spot_Instance_Requests.md

         diversified: distributed across all pools ( great for availability, long workloads)
-        capacityOptimized: pool with the optimal capacity for the number of instances priceCapacityOptimized (recommended): pools with highest capacity available, then select the pool with the lowest price best choice for most workloads
+        capacityOptimized: pool with the optimal capacity for the number of instances priceCapacityOptimized (recommended): pools with highest capacity available, then select the pool with the lowest price best choice for most workload
+Spot Fleets allow us to automatically request Spot instances with the lowest price